kedro-org/kedro/docs/source/04_kedro_project_setup/02_configuration.md

   env: env1
 ```

-> *Note*: If you pass both a configuration file and an option that clashes with one inside the configuration file, the provided option will override the configuration file.
+> *Note:* If you provide both a configuration file and a CLI option that clashes with the configuration file, the CLI option will take precedence.